Chairman & CEO

-Graham Smith brings over 20 years of finance experience in the software industry to salesforce.com.
-As CFO, Smith is a member of the company’s executive committee reporting directly to Chairman and CEO Marc Benioff.
+As executive vice president of Finance, Graham Smith is a member of salesforce.com’s executive committee reporting directly to chairman and CEO Marc Benioff.

-Before joining salesforce.com in December 2007, Smith served as CFO of Advent Software, one of the leading providers of software and services to the investment management industry.
-Prior to Advent, Smith was CFO of Vitria Technology, an enterprise application integration software company.
-Prior to Vitria, Smith served as CFO for Nuance Communications, a voice-recognition software company, where he led the company through both private and public financings.
-Earlier in his career, Smith spent 11 years at Oracle in a variety of senior finance roles, lastly as vice president of finance for worldwide operations.
+Before joining salesforce.com, Smith served as CFO at Advent Software, a leading provider of software and services to the investment management industry.
+Prior to Advent, Smith was CFO at Vitria Technology, an enterprise application integration software company.
+Before Advent, Smith served as CFO at Nuance Communications, a voice-recognition software company, where he led the company through both private and public financings.
+Earlier in his career, Smith spent 11 years at Oracle in a variety of senior finance roles, including as vice president of finance for worldwide operations.

-Smith holds a bachelor’s degree in economics and politics from Bristol University in England and qualified as a chartered accountant in England and Wales.
+Smith serves on the board of directors at Splunk, which provides the leading software platform for real-time operational intelligence.
+He holds a bachelor’s degree in economics and politics from Bristol University in England and qualified as a chartered accountant in England and Wales.

 Chief Customer Officer

 Jim Steele serves as salesforce.com’s chief customer officer.
 He is charged with advancing the company's social, mobile and open cloud computing strategy, accelerating customer success, and growing the adoption of the Social Enterprise.
 Steele brings more than 25 years of technology sales and executive management experience to his role at salesforce.com.

 Steele joined salesforce.com in 2002 from Ariba, where he served as executive vice president of worldwide sales.
 Previously, he served in a variety of executive roles at IBM.
 Most recently, Steele was vice president of the North America western area, where he was responsible for more than $9 billion in hardware, software, and services sales of a 10,000 employee organization.
 His prior positions at IBM include nearly four years in Tokyo as vice president of systems sales as well as general manager of telecommunications in Asia Pacific where he led IBM to record revenue and market share growth.